 Snacking and hydrating yourself before a workout can provide you with the extra energy boost you need to power through a workout.
 Figuring out when to snack and drink can seem tricky.
 I have had many clients come to a workout saying, “I skipped lunch.
 I wasn’t sure when it was too late to eat before working out, so I just didn’t eat.”
 Their workouts suffer – or sometimes come to a crashing halt - because they lack the energy they need to last the entire workout.Read More

-Exercise does amazing things for our bodies and minds.
+Exercise provides amazing benefits for our bodies and minds.
 People who participate in regular exercise, have an up to 50 percent lower risk of type 2 diabetes, up to 35 percent lower risk of coronary heart disease and stroke as well as 20 percent lower risk of breast cancer.
 Those are some pretty impressive statistics…but there’s more!

 Exercise does amazing things for our bodies and minds.
 People who participate in regular exercise, have an up to 50 percent lower risk of type 2 diabetes, up to 35 percent lower risk of coronary heart disease and stroke as well as 20 percent lower risk of breast cancer.
 Those are some pretty impressive statistics…but there’s more!Read More